zoom1fy/youtube-to-audio/README.md

 Features
 ---
-- Interactive UI – Navigate menus using arrow keys to select language and format.
+- Interactive GUI – Navigate menus using arrow keys to select language and format.
 - Multiple Audio Formats – Supports MP3, WAV, and FLAC.
 - Fully Local Dependencies – No need for global installations; everything runs within the project folder.
 - Cross-Platform – Works on Windows, macOS, and Linux.